nautilus-cyberneering/pygithub/docs/how_to_sign_commits_using_the_gitpython_package.md

 > [GitPython](https://github.com/gitpython-developers/GitPython) is a python library used to interact with git repositories, high-level like git-porcelain, or low-level like git-plumbing.

 GitPython does not allow you to sign commits with its `git-porcelain` method.
-The way you can committ with GitPython is:
+The way you can commit with GitPython is:

 ```python
 repo = Repo(repo_dir)